jaspervdj/turnstyle/README.md

     You can also consider this as _((`lt` x) y)_ evaluating to a church-encoded boolean.

-### Identity
+#### Identity

-For all other patterns, we evaluate the expression indicated by the arrow (→).
+For all other patterns, we evaluate the expression at the Turnstyle indicated by the arrow (→).
+You can visualize this as following the color of the line.

 ![](spec/id.svg)